fritzsche/WebMorseRunner/README.md

 ## Version
 * **0.8.4-beta** (2025-12-03)
    * Improve some situation on MacOS where the audio process would not start on Safari and Chrome.
-   * Notice: new version of Firefox on MacOS show some audio distortion while earlier versions already worked.
-I'm still analyzing the issue.
+   * On Firefox an MacOS a output sample rate > 48.000 kHz can cause issue.
+Its advisable to reduce the sample rate accordingly or use Chrome or Safari.
 * **0.8.3-beta** (2025-12-02)
    * Fixed a bug reported by Lutz DM6EE as the space key did not work.
 This was a regression introduced by the adaptation for Android.
 Thanks for the bug report!
    * Fixed a timing bug that could happen in rared cases during initialization.